TronFortyTwo/Tux-in-Space/README.md

 in other computers as well, but you can easily compile the program with the makefile (just run 'make' in the master directory).

-The program is written for linux only, but with very few work or maybe no work at all could also run on other operative systems.
+The program is written for linux only, but with very little work or maybe no work at all could also run on other operative systems.
 (See information file)

 Officially supported compiler is gcc >= 6.3.